-- 00 = Crosstrack set if - This flag is set when the azimuth gimbal is in a fixed position with the elevation scanning plane within 45 degrees of the normal to the spacecraft velocity vector.
-Typically, this means the gimbal is at the 180 (or 0) degree azimuth position as defined by the instrument coordinate system.
+- O0 = Crosstrack: This flag is set when the azimuth gimbal is in a fixed position with the elevation scanning plane within 45° of the normal to the spacecraft velocity vector.
+Typically, this means the gimbal is at the 180° (or 0°) azimuth position as defined by the instrument coordinate system.
 This azimuth position allows the elevation scan to sweep across the ground track in a side-to-side motion.
-This scan plane flag is a special case of the FAPS. - 01 = RAPS (Biaxial) set if - This flag is set when the azimuth gimbal is rotating between two defined azimuth end points for the measurement. - 10 = FAPS set if - This flag is set when the azimuth gimbal is in a fixed position at any position other than crosstrack for the measurement.
-For example, the instrument may be in the along-track scan plane where the elevation scan plane is oriented parallel to the spacecraft velocity vector (e.g., the azimuth position = 90 or 270 degrees).
+This scan plane flag is a special case of the FAPS. - 01 = RAPS (Biaxial): This flag is set when the azimuth gimbal is rotating between two defined azimuth end points for the measurement. - FAPS: This flag is set when the azimuth gimbal is in a fixed position at any position other than crosstrack for the measurement.
+For example, the instrument may be in the along-track scan plane where the elevation scan plane is oriented parallel to the spacecraft velocity vector (e.g., the azimuth position = 90° or 270°). - Transitional: Defined as anything not covered above.
+Typically, this flag is set when the instrument is changing between the crosstrack and biaxial modes while the elevation gimbal is stowed.